GuillermoOvejeroSanchez/VoiceSculptor/README.md

 ![Alt text](images/use_guide_deferred.png)

 ## Stream Analyzer
-Enter to the folder "stream_analyzer" and run:
+Enter to the folder "stream_analyzer" and run the following command:
 ```bash
 python main.py
 ```